univention/univention-corporate-server/doc/developer-reference/translation.rst

 `univention-ucs-translation-build-package` creates a new directory ``~/translation/univention-l10n-es/``, which contains a Debian source package of the same name.
 It includes all source and target files for the translation.
-`--source` specifies the UCS git checkout base directory of which a translation should be created.
+`--source` specifies the UCS git checkout base directory from which a translation will be create.
-`--languagecode` `--locale` and `--language-name` specify the settings of the to be created localization package.
+`--languagecode` `--locale` and `--language-name` specify the settings of the new localization package.

 .. _misc:translation:updatepackage: